 - Match laboratory requisition forms to specimen tubes.

-Phlebotomists with little to no experience tend to make between $22850 and $26690 while the more experienced ones make over $37640 per year.
+Phlebotomists with little to no experience tend to make between $25020 and $28830 while the more experienced ones can earn over $40500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Phlebotomist is to move to a higher paying state like DC.
-Right now, the highest paying states for Phlebotomists are DC, CA, MA, NY and CT.
+One of the easiest ways to increase your salary as a Phlebotomist is to move to a higher paying state like CA. Right now, the highest paying states for Phlebotomists are CA, AK, DC, NY and MA.

-3 other factors that can increase your salary as A Phlebotomist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Phlebotomist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Phlebotomists what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Phlebotomists what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons